-David Frankel is senior counsel in the Cannabis Law practice group at Greenspoon Marder.
-He focuses his practice on business formations, LLC and corporate transactions, startups, negotiations, contracts, venture capital, and cannabis licensing and compliance.
+David Frankel is senior counsel in the Cannabis Law, Corporate & Business practice groups at Greenspoon Marder.
+Mr. Frankel focuses his practice on business formations, LLC and corporate transactions, startups, negotiations, contracts, venture capital, and cannabis licensing and compliance.
 He represents individuals, entrepreneurs, companies, investors, tribes, and community and nonprofit groups.
+He also defends Cannabis companies in IRS tax audits and provides value-added legal advice to potential investors in Cannabis companies.

 Mr. Frankel has over 20 years’ experience representing parties in cannabis related activities.
 He was a founding director of Votehemp.com, a Director and Legal Counsel to the Hemp Industries Association, a Legal Counsel in the Court of Appeals cases of HIA v.
 DEA I, HIA v.
 DEA II, and US v.
 White Plume and the NAFTA case of Kenex v.
 US.
 He has served as a compliance counsel for medical cannabis patient collectives since 1996 and was instrumental in the creation of the Canadian Hemp Trade Alliance.